ShanghaiTech-IMPACT/Geometry-Aware-Attenuation-Learning-for-Sparse-View-CBCT-Reconstruction/README.md

 In this way, it would test the model with 20 input views uniformly spaced within [0, 360) on dental dataset.
 The downsampling rate during evaluation S=4.
 Resumed from 200 epoch.
 You may modify these hyperparameters to evaluate your own model.

 You can also take a quick verification with the pretrained weights.
-Just find them in the [dataset download link](#Dataset-Preparation)
+Just find them in the [dataset download link](#Dataset-Preparation).

 ## Contact
 There may be some errors during code cleaning.
 If you have any questions on our code or our paper, please feel free to contact with the author: liuzht2022@shanghaitech.edu.cn, or raise an issue in this repo.